On this page

 2. Slack saw a 70% increase in revenue and an improvement in sales productivity and a reduction in customer churn.

-RevOps: The promising solution with its Own Set of challenges
+RevOps: The promising solution with its own set of challenges

 RevOps is obviously the new ‘hot’ topic that is gaining popularity as businesses look for ways to streamline their operations and improve the overall customer experience.